Mariculture: Others

 Over the course of rearing various species, the sediment on bottom of the specific body of water becomes highly metallic with influx of copper, zinc and lead that is being introduced to the area.
 This influx of these heavy metals is likely due to the buildup of fish waste, uneaten fish feed, and the paint that comes off the boats and floats that are used in the mariculture operations.

 Sustainability

 Mariculture development may be sustained by basic and applied research and development in major fields such as nutrition, genetics, system management, product handling, and socioeconomics.
 One approach uses closed systems that have no direct interaction with the local environment.

 However, investment and operational cost are currently significantly higher than with open cages, limiting closed systems to their current role as hatcheries.
+Many studies have estimated that seafood will run out by 2048.
+Farmed fish will also become crucial to feeding the growing human population that will potentially reach 9.8 billion by 2050.

 Benefits

 Sustainable mariculture promises economic and environmental benefits.
 Economies of scale imply that ranching can produce fish at lower cost than industrial fishing, leading to better human diets and the gradual elimination of unsustainable fisheries.
-Fish grown by mariculture are also perceived to be of higher quality than fish raised in ponds or tanks, and offer more diverse choice of species.
 Consistent supply and quality control has enabled integration in food market channels.